designstem/projects/dyes/index.md

 # Biology/Chemistry 12.4: Dyeing the fabric.
 Workflow for experiment

 1. Pour dye extract into your dye pot.
-Use aluminium pot.
+Use aluminum pot.

 2. Wet the fabric and put it into dye pot.